How does risk relate to materiality?

 (c) Evaluating the effect of uncorrected misstatements, if any, on the financial statements and in forming the opinion in the auditor’s report.

 Therefore, risk assessment, as all parts of the audit, is driven by materiality.
-Some things are material based not on the dollar amount they represent, but their potential impact on the needs of the users of the financial statements (see ISA 315, A134).
+Some things are material based not on the dollar amount they represent, but on their potential impact on the needs of the users of the financial statements.

-In Audit Assistant we provide the ability to identify and analyse risk right through the audit process, but the emphasis is on identifying risk during the planning process so that the job may may completed as efficiently as possible - focussing on the identified risks.
+In Audit Assistant, we provide the ability to identify and analyse risk right through the audit process, but the emphasis is on identifying risk during the planning process so that the job may be completed as efficiently as possible - focusing on the identified risks.

 Risk is flagged by clicking the star icon which appears next to all trial balance items and all comments.
 Flagging of risks may be done at any point where a comment has been added.
 Here for instance on the Sales and Income System page:

 Trial balance items may also be flagged - individual items or group totals.
-The items flagged comes down to, like materiality, the auditors judgement.
+The items flagged come down to, like materiality, the auditor's judgement.